n8n-io/n8n-docs/docs/advanced-ai/examples/introduction.md

 	[:octicons-arrow-right-24: What is memory in AI?](/advanced-ai/examples/understand-memory/)

--   __More concepts and examples coming soon__
+-   __AI workflow templates__

-	n8n will add more examples in the coming months.
-In the mean time, you can browse AI templates, included community contributions, on the n8n website.
+	You can browse AI templates, included community contributions, on the n8n website.

     [:octicons-arrow-right-24: Browse all AI templates](https://n8n.io/workflows/?categories=25){:target=_blank .external-link}